-The stunning yellow-golden coloured flowers are harvested in late summer.
-When brewed, Osmanthus Tea gives a pale yellow coloured beverage with a captivating aroma that tastes heavenly.
+The stunning yellow-golden colored flowers are harvested in late summer.
+When brewed, Osmanthus Tea gives a pale yellow-colored beverage with a captivating aroma that tastes heavenly.

 Osmanthus Tea, being a herbal infusion, is naturally caffeine-free.
-You can enjoy a cup anytime during the day without bothering about disrupting your sleep pattern.
+You can enjoy a cup anytime during the day without bothering to disrupt your sleep pattern.

 Osmanthus flowers are often combined with true teas like Oolong, Green, or Black.
-This blend will contain varying amounts of caffeine, depending on the tea type.
+Depending on the tea type, this blend will contain varying amounts of caffeine.

 What Does Osmanthus Tea Taste Like?

-When mixed with teas like Oolong, the floral flavour of the tea is perfectly balanced.
-Each time you steep the same batch of tea, the flavour of Osmanthus uncovers a bit more.
+When mixed with teas like Oolong, the floral flavor of the tea is perfectly balanced.
+Each time you steep the same batch of tea, the flavor of Osmanthus uncovers a bit more.

-Osmanthus Tea is packed with healing properties.
-Apart from the aroma and flavour, another reason to consume the tea is its potential health benefits.
+Osmanthus tea is packed with healing properties.
+Apart from the aroma and flavor, another reason to consume tea is its potential health benefits.
 A few Osmanthus Tea benefits are listed below.

-- Powerhouse of antioxidants– Osmanthus tea is loaded with antioxidants that keep the body healthy.
+- A powerhouse of antioxidants– Osmanthus tea is loaded with antioxidants that keep the body healthy.
 Various compounds present in tea, such as flavonoids and catechins, help eliminate toxins from the body and improve overall health.
 These antioxidants also enhance heart health.

 - Controls stress levels– Drinking Osmanthus Tea can relieve the symptoms of anxiety and stress.
-The tea is abundant in Vitamin B3 that helps in reducing stress levels.
+The tea is abundant in Vitamin B3, which helps reduce stress levels.
 Vitamin B3 brings about a balance in the Central Nervous System by improving the functioning of the brain.
 Osmanthus Tea also contains a compound, niacin, that provides it with soothing properties, allowing the brain to respond to stress.

-- Natural Detoxifier– Osmanthus Tea is a natural cleansing agent that detoxifies the body by flushing out unwanted toxins.
-The tea purifies the liver and kidney.
+- Natural Detoxifier– Osmanthus Tea is a natural cleansing agent detoxing the body by flushing out unwanted toxins.
+The tea purifies the liver and kidneys.
 Hence, it is often used in traditional Chinese medicines.

-- Reduces inflammation– Osmanthus Tea possesses anti-inflammatory properties that ease the symptoms of various respiratory disorders like asthma.
+- Reduces inflammation– Osmanthus tea possesses anti-inflammatory properties that ease respiratory disorders like asthma symptoms.

-- Aids digestion– The tea helps in easing the symptoms of digestive issues like indigestion, bloating, etc. It may also relieve pain caused during menstruation.
+- Aids digestion– This tea eases the symptoms of digestive issues like indigestion, bloating, etc. It may also relieve pain caused during menstruation.